sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * **Quantum advantage** taking into account the simplicity of the quantum classifiers and their results comparing to classical models.

-## Genetic Quantum Feature Maps: Technique
+## Genetic Quantum Feature Maps: Algorithm

 In this paper we propose a novel technique for **quantum machine learning** (QML) which allows for tabular datasets the **automatic generation of quantum-inspired kernels for classification** by using Quantum Support Vector Machine (QSVM), based on Multi-Objective Genetic Algorithms (MO-GA).